 Older cats are more sedentary, less energetic, less curious, and more restricted in their everyday activities.
 They seek out warm areas and sleep for longer periods.
 They become fixed in their habits and show less tolerance to changes in their daily routines.
 Being less active, they require fewer calories.

 Old cats need more minerals and vitamins.
 B vitamins are lost in the urine of cats having reduced kidney function.
 Also, the absorption of vitamins through the intestinal tract diminishes as the cat ages.
-Calcium and phosphorus in correct balance 1.2 to 1 helps prevent the softening of the bones.
-Therefore, many elderly cats need a vitamin/mineral supplement, which is balanced to meet his metabolic needs.
+Calcium and phosphorus incorrect balance 1.2 to 1 help prevent the softening of the bones.
+Therefore, many elderly cats need a vitamin/mineral supplement, which is balanced to meet their metabolic needs.
 Your vet can recommend an appropriate supplement to meet the specific requirements of your cat.